 Middlebury retains sole discretion to determine whether to initiate disciplinary or other action under its policies against a student who is or will be enrolled in another Middlebury program (including the undergraduate program) regardless of the outcome of any disciplinary proceeding conducted by a non-Middlebury institution or program and/or the outcome of any law enforcement investigation or court proceeding.

-A student will not ordinarily be permitted to withdraw from a Schools Abroad program with a disciplinary matter pending.
-If a student nevertheless withdraws with a disciplinary matter pending, the withdrawal will be considered a resignation from Middlebury, and the student will have given up the opportunity to return to any Middlebury program.
-Notation thereof will be made in the student’s file.
-In extraordinary circumstances, however, the Schools Abroad director or the Vice President for Academic Affairs and Dean of the Schools and/or the Provost, after appropriate consultation, a review of the case, and consideration of Middlebury’s best interests, may grant permission for a student to withdraw from the Schools Abroad program when a disciplinary matter is pending.
-Should the student be readmitted to any Middlebury program, the disciplinary matter must be resolved either before the student’s return, or immediately upon the student’s return.
+In extraordinary circumstances, the appropriate supervisory authority (e.g., the Schools Abroad director, Dean of International Programs and/or the Provost) may, after appropriate consultation, a review of the case, and consideration of Middlebury’s best interests, grant permission for a student to withdraw from the Schools Abroad program when a disciplinary matter is pending.
+If the student is readmitted to any Middlebury program, the disciplinary matter must be resolved either before the student’s return, or immediately upon the student’s return.
 Middlebury may also notify all institutions or programs in which the student is (or will be) enrolled of any pending or unresolved disciplinary matter pertaining to that student.

-The following conduct is prohibited and may result in discipline up to and including dismissal from the Middlebury Schools Abroad program or any other Middlebury program:
+The following conduct is prohibited and may result in discipline up to and including expulsion from the Middlebury Schools Abroad program or any other Middlebury program:

 *Violation of Middlebury’s Policy Against Sexual Misconduct, Domestic and Dating Violence and Misconduct, and Stalking.